 Start by writing out the whole thing, as if you were telling the story to someone who doesn’t know you, the other players, or the backstory.

-Then read it out loud.
+Then read the story out loud.
 What do you notice?
 What sounds silly or strange or off to you?
 If you can read it to someone else, even better.

 4. Keep a record of lessons as you go.
 As you uncover the lessons, write them down.
 Keep a record of what you discover about your experiences so you can return later and translate them into workable solutions for people you want to help.